 Why have you chosen to apply to CGI?
 What is it about a career in IT that interests you?
 How will you manage your work and studying at the same time?

 Along with other candidates, you'll be asked to read some information and work as a group to come up with a solution to a problem.
 There's no right or wrong answer - it's more about seeing how you work in a team.
-It is not a technical exercise and you don't need to know anything.
+You don’t need to come prepared with any specific knowledge before hand.

 You may have a couple of group exercises during the day varying in activity.